mathLab/EZyRB/README.md

 ### Recent works with EZyRB
 Here there is a list of the scientific works involving **EZyRB** you can consult and/or cite.
 If you want to add one, please open a PR.

 * Tezzele, Demo, Rozza. *A non-intrusive approach for proper orthogonal decomposition modal coefficients reconstruction through active subspaces*.
-Comptes Rendus de l'Academie des Sciences DataBEST 2019 Special Issue. [[arXiv](https://arxiv.org/abs/1907.12777)] [[bibitem](readme/demo2019cras.bib)] .
+Comptes Rendus de l'Academie des Sciences DataBEST 2019 Special Issue, in press. [[arXiv](https://arxiv.org/abs/1907.12777)] [[bibitem](readme/demo2019cras.bib)] .

 * Tezzele, Demo, Rozza. *Shape optimization through proper orthogonal decomposition with interpolation and dynamic mode decomposition enhanced by active subspaces*.
 In Proceedings of MARINE 2019: VIII International Conference on Computational Methods in Marine Engineering, pages 122-133, 2019. [[DOI](https://congress.cimne.com/marine2019/frontal/Doc/EbookMarine2019.pdf)] [[arXiv](https://arxiv.org/abs/1905.05483)] [[bibitem](readme/tezzele2019marine.bib)].